sergiodmn/cherrymap/README.md

 Note that both XML and .nmap files have to be present in the same folder.
 We recommend using the option `-oA file2save` when doing the scan.

+## Merging options

+This utility can merge the nmap scan inside another CherryTree file. **This file must be a non-protected XML file, otherwise ths utility won't work !**.
 In case of merging the data into another CherryTree file (`-m` option), the utility will insert it as last node, with the filename as node name.

+You can convert any other format by opening it in CherryTree, then clicking on `Export` > `Export to CherrtyTree document` and select `XML, Not protected (.ctd)`.

 ## Requirements